Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 A roadmap lets you display your entire process so you and other people in your department can consistently recreate the perfect strategy every time.
 It helps you manage everything from starting goals to presentation and publication, letting you identify places where you may need more research or add contact information for support people who can help along the way.

-Customer surveys and feedback invitations give your buyers space to express the parts of their shopping experience that worked well for them and which parts have room for improvement.
-Combined with your data collection methods, you should clearly see where you’re thriving and where you need to focus your attention.
+Customer surveys and feedback invitations give your buyers space to express the parts of the buying experience that worked well for them and which parts have room for improvement.
+When you combine this information with your sales data, you should clearly see where you’re thriving and where you need to focus your attention.

 In order to reap the rewards of a sales process, you’ll need to get your entire team following it consistently.
 In the next installment of this series, we’ll show you exactly how to implement your new sales process into your organization and automate it within your CRM.
 Enjoy!